Renaissance Florence vs Silicon Valley: Entropy & Innovation

 Structural Reforms

-Systemic changes requiring coordinated action:
+Systemic changes requiring coordinated action within the cosmic information processing framework:

 - Universal basic income experiments: Reduce financial anxiety